Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Introduction

 \section{Introduction}

+Artificial Intelligence (AI) has evolved for decades and the capability of machine learning has become one of the core components in many applications in human daily life, including edge computing networks~\cite{edge-1, edge-2}.
+Recently, formulating the AI ethics and building Responsible AI have been attracting increasing attention from industry and academia to ensure processes being legitimate, secure, and ethical for everyone involved.

-Data privacy is one of the hotspots with various privacy-preserving solutions being proposed in terms of designing privacy-aware machine learning algorithms and platforms~\cite{DLDP2016CCS, PPDP2015ACM, hesamifard2018privacy, 197247} or implementing cryptographic algorithms, such as homomorphic encryption, to encrypt the dataset~\cite{cryptoeprint:2014/331} prior to a data disclosure.
-However, the privacy-aware machine learning algorithms address only the ``hidden trees in a forest'' problem by obfuscating the query results, and cannot prevent data leakage.
-On the other hand, homomorphic encryption is computationally intensive ~\cite{10.1145/3214303} and prohibitive for edge applications, and has to be carefully crafted in respect to different learning algorithms with weak generality~\cite{noisy-dataset}.
+Data privacy is one of the hotspots with various privacy-preserving solutions being proposed in terms of designing privacy-aware machine learning algorithms and platforms~\cite{DLDP2016CCS, PPDP2015ACM, hesamifard2018privacy, 197247} or implementing cryptographic algorithms, such as homomorphic encryption, to encrypt the dataset~\cite{cryptoeprint:2014/331} prior to data disclosure.
+However, the privacy-aware machine learning algorithms address only the ``hidden trees in a forest'' problem by obfuscating the query results, and cannot prevent data leakage for each piece of data samples.
+On the other hand, homomorphic encryption is computationally intensive ~\cite{10.1145/3214303} and prohibitive for edge applications, and has to be carefully crafted with respect to different learning algorithms with weak generality~\cite{noisy-dataset}.

 Obfuscating a dataset using random noises recently came to the scene due to the increasing importance of data privacy in edge networks~\cite{edge-privacy}, particularly the training dataset privacy, in machine learning processes where edge-edge or edge-cloud dataset sharing is essential.
 A general practice of preserving data privacy is to add random noise to datasets during the data sharing to preserve the data privacy as one needs no compulsory presumptions about the trust between him/her and the data receivers.
-Existing studies evaluate only the impacts on model accuracy with no mention of either the model distance or the data utility which can outweigh the accuracy in many application scenarios~\cite{noisy-dataset}.
-The goal of this paper is to comprehensively investigate the impacts of noise-based dataset obfuscation on the trained models.
+The most relevant study evaluates only the impacts of obfuscation on model prediction accuracy~\cite{noisy-dataset}, with no mention of either the model distance or the data utility which can outweigh the accuracy in many application scenarios.
+The F-norm-based model distance has been widely used, and its importance has appeared in many areas.
+A typical example is applying Proof-of-Learning (PoL)~\cite{9519402} in Federated Learning (FL), where the Frobenius-norm (F-norm) is used to evaluate the model distance between two versions of the model originating from the raw and obfuscated datasets, respectively.
+Another example is the Multi-Krum aggregation~\cite{multi-krum} in FL can be byzantine-fault-tolerant by removing the model outliers in terms of F-norm.
+Therefore, we consider assessing the F-norm-based model distance under dataset obfuscation, which has yet been learned in existing studies, is essential and can help to understand the nature of dataset obfuscation in the above applications, thus encouraging the advancement of privacy-preserving protocols.